Pownal, Vermont: Camp Ilium

 The YMCA's Camp Ilium was in Pownal.
-Ilium is notable because on September 10, 1910, S. F. Lester of Troy, New York, became the very first person to hold the Scouting leadership position of Scoutmaster (approved by the BSA).
+Ilium is notable because on September 10, 1910, S. F. Lester of Troy, New York, became the first person to hold the Scouting leadership position of Scoutmaster (approved by the BSA).
 He received his certification from the BSA headquarters in New York City.
 In 1910 he led a group of 30 scouts to the camp.
 Camp Ilium was the starting point of the Boy Scout Movement for Pownal and Troy, New York.

 Geography

 Pownal is the southwesternmost town in Vermont; it is bordered by Williamstown, Massachusetts, to the south and Petersburgh, New York, to the west.
 Pownal also borders the towns of Stamford to the east, Woodford to the northeast, and Bennington to the north.
 It is closer to Hartford, Connecticut than it is to Burlington.

 According to the United States Census Bureau, the town has a total area of 121.0 sqkm, of which 120.3 sqkm is land and 0.7 sqkm, or 0.58%, is water.
 Pownal is drained by the Hoosic River, a tributary of the Hudson River.

 The town is crossed by two state-maintained highways: U.S. Route 7, which is the town's main road; and Vermont Route 346, a short route that begins at U.S. 7 at the village of Pownal and runs northwestward (along the Hoosic River) to the New York state line.

 The Long Trail, America's oldest long-distance hiking trail, begins in Pownal on the border with Massachusetts within the Green Mountain National Forest.
 The trail in that location is also part of the Appalachian Trail.
 It was created by and is managed by the Green Mountain Club.